Feel free to contact us directly with any questions or comments regarding Global Washington. We welcome your feedback.

 She graduated from Seattle University in June of 2018 with a Bachelor’s degree in International Studies and minors in Spanish and Latin American Studies.
 Doni previously worked in Seattle University’s Center for Community Engagement.
 Recently, Doni lived in Ollantaytambo, Peru, working as the monitoring and evaluation intern for Awamaki, an NGO that connects female Andean artisan weavers with global markets.
 While in Peru, Doni was doing research for her honors thesis on sustainable tourism.
 Prior to her time in Peru, Doni lived in Puebla, Mexico for six months studying Spanish.

-Prior to joining Global WA, she was the owner of a residential landscape design and construction firm for over 10 years in combination with working as a Garden Manager at a public land trust in South Central Washington that offers children’s educational programs.
+Prior to joining Global WA, she was the owner of a residential landscape design and construction firm for over 10 years in combination with working as a garden manager at Ekone Ranch, a public land trust in South Central Washington that offers children’s educational programs.
 Susan is a veteran international backpacker and has been fortunate to have travelled to over 35 countries in an ongoing effort to engage and learn from a wide variety of cultures, with an emphasis on traditional farming methods and practices.

 She holds a Bachelor’s degree in Economics from Binghamton University, as well as an Associate’s Degree in Landscape Design and Construction from South Seattle Community College.
-Susan is also a certified Permaculture Designer.
+Susan is also a certified Permaculture Designer and Teacher.